Silent Night, Deadly Night: Theatrical

-In response, Tri-Star Pictures (which was the joint venture between Columbia Pictures, HBO, and CBS), the film's original distributor, pulled all ads for the film on November 15, 1984, six days after its release.
-The film itself was also withdrawn shortly thereafter, due to the controversy.
-In response to the public outcry, producer Ira Barmak told People magazine: "People have taken offense at Santa being used in a scary context...
-Santa Claus is not a religious figure, he's a mythic character.
-I didn't deliberately ride roughshod over that sensitivity and I didn't anticipate the objection to it."
-An editorial published in Variety stated: "Most protests were generated by the feeling that the depiction of a killer in a Santa Claus suit would traumatize children and undermine their traditional trust in Santa Claus."
-When the film was castigated at length by Gene Siskel and Roger Ebert, the backlash against the film became louder and more widespread.

-The film was due to be re-released by an independent distributor, Aquarius Films, in May 1985, with an ad campaign replacing the original "Twas the night before Christmas"-themed trailer with a new one that centered on the controversy surrounding the film and edited out all close-up shots of Billy in the Santa suit with weapons.
-The print ad material also replaced the original 'Chimney' picture with one that talked about the controversy.
-However, the film only had further test engagements.

 Home media

 Originally planned to be released on home media by RCA/Columbia Pictures Home Video (which was a joint venture between Columbia Pictures and RCA) in early 1985, the home media release was cancelled.
 The film was then originally released on VHS and Beta in May 1986 through USA Home Video.
 The film was released on Laserdisc in 1987 and reissued on VHS by International Video Entertainment in 1987 and 1988.
 In 1992, the film was last released on VHS for the last time by Avid Home Entertainment.

-The film was released on as a double feature disc alongside sequel Silent Night, Deadly Night Part 2 in 2003.
-The second release was in 2007.
-The first two Region 1 releases are out of print.
+In 2003, the film was released on DVD as a double feature disc alongside the sequel Silent Night, Deadly Night Part 2 by Anchor Bay Entertainment.
+Starz/Anchor Bay issued a re-release of the DVD in December 2007.
+On December 4, 2012, Starz/Anchor Bay issued a third DVD release alongside Part 2 as a two-disc "Christmas Survival Double Feature".
+On September 16, 2014, Starz/Anchor Bay released the film for the first time on Blu-ray.

 In the United Kingdom, the film was never submitted for certification to the BBFC, and its sequel was denied a video certificate in 1987 after the distributors refused to make the cuts required for an '18' certificate.
 However, in 2009, Arrow Films submitted the film to the BBFC for classification, who passed the film uncut with an 18 certificate.
 The Arrow Films DVD was released on November 23, 2009.

-On December 4, 2012, the film was again released in the U.S. alongside Part 2 as a two-disc "Christmas Survival Double Feature", containing the same archival bonus features as the 2003 release.